pi11/django-sphinxql/README.md

     PYTHONPATH=..:$PYTHONPATH django-admin.py test --settings=tests.settings_test tests

-Also the test settings can be adapted to the local environment using `tests.settings_test_local`.
+Also the test settings can be adapted to the local environment using `tests.settings_test_local` module.
+Just set up the `INDEXES` and `DATABASES` dictionaries accordingly.

 The next sections present a minimal setup to use this package.
 The full documentation is available [here](http://django-sphinxql.readthedocs.org/en/latest/).